We are a local pickup only nursery. Please select location at checkout.

 Habitat: moist woods and woodland edge, stream banks, swamp margins.
 According to Go Botany this sedge is characteristic of evergreen and mixed deciduous forests in New England and is often found near seeps or at a stream edge.

-More: a gradual spreader through underground rhizomes, an attractive player in a woodland garden intermingled with ferns, Phlox divaricate 'May Breeze' and Heucheras like 'Dale's Strain' and 'Green Spice'.
+More: a gradual spreader through underground rhizomes, an attractive player in a woodland garden intermingled with ferns, Phlox divaricata 'May Breeze' and Heucheras like 'Dale's Strain' and 'Green Spice'.
+This one is particularly good for a more tailored setting.
 Sedges are excellent living ground cover and provide cool, moist shelter for numerous invertebrate species.
-Deer and Rabbit resistant
+Deer and rabbit resistant.
+Although this one occurs in natural habitats on the wetter side, I have found it does well in the shade with a moderate amount of moisture.